cyclist-org/cyclist/cyclone_artifact_scripts/cyclone.readme.md

         ├── database/
 ```

-The `dataase` directory contains the database of sloped graphs and CSV files comprising the analysis and experimental evaluation reported in our paper.
+The `database` directory contains our database of sloped graphs, and the `stats.csv` and `evaluation.csv` files contain the data on which the analysis and experimental evaluation reported in our paper are based.
 See the [Data used in our Paper](#the-data-used-in-our-paper) section below for more details.

+Instructions for reproducing our experimental evaluation are given in the [Reproduing our Results](#reproducing-our-results) section below.

 ## Zenodo Deposit

-The artifact has been deposited on [Zenodo](https://zenodo.org/records/13990264), under the following DOI: [10.5281/zenodo.13990264](https://doi.org/10.5281/zenodo.13990264)
+This artifact has been deposited on [Zenodo](https://zenodo.org/records/13990264), under the following DOI: [10.5281/zenodo.13990264](https://doi.org/10.5281/zenodo.13990264)

-The zenodo deposit also contains two compressed Docker images, allowing the artifact to be run 'out of the box'.

-* `cyclone_artifact-amd.tar.gz`
-* `cyclone_artifact-arm.tar.gz`

-These two Docker images have identical contents, and are built to support the x86_64/amd64 and arm64 architectures, respectively.

 ## *Cyclone* Implementation

-The `cyclist` directory contains the source code for Cyclist together with the integration of our implementation of *Cyclone*.
+The `cyclist.zip` archive contains the source code for Cyclist together with the integration of our implementation of *Cyclone*.

+The archive includes the `LICENSE.md` file, which contains the 3-clause-BSD license under which the Cyclist theorem prover framework is distributed.

-The code of our implementation can be found in the `cyclist/src/generic` subdirectory, with the most relevant files being `cyclone.c`, `criterion.flat_cycles.c`, `criterion.descending_unicycles.c` and `criterion.trace_manifold.c`.
+The code of our implementation can be found in the `src/generic` subdirectory, with the most relevant files being `cyclone.c`, `criterion.flat_cycles.c`, `criterion.descending_unicycles.c` and `criterion.trace_manifold.c`.

-This code mirrors the contents of the `TACAS2025-Submission` tag of the [Cyclist github repository](https://github.com/cyclist-org/cyclist/releases/tag/TACAS2025-Submission).
+This code mirrors the contents of the `TACAS2025` tag of the [Cyclist github repository](https://github.com/cyclist-org/cyclist/releases/tag/TACAS2025).

 ## The Data used in our Paper